Islamophobia in the United States

 A report by the University of California Berkeley and the Council on American–Islamic Relations estimated that was funded to 33 groups whose primary purpose was "to promote prejudice against, or hatred of, Islam and Muslims" in the United States between 2008 and 2013, with a total of 74 groups contributing to Islamophobia in the United States during that period.
 This has been referred to as the "Islamophobia industry" by scholars Nathan Lean and John Esposito.

 NBC News reported that "the Council on American–Islamic Relations (CAIR) said that reports of Islamophobia incidents from October 7 to October 24, 2023, a 182% jump from any given 16-day stretch last year."
 On November 9, CAIR reported that it had received 1,283 complaints in the months time between October 7 and November 7.
 On February 16, CAIR reported that it had received 3,578 hate crime complaints in the last three months of 2023.
 On November 1, 2023, the Biden Administration said it was trying to combat the increase in Islamophobia.
 In March 2024, the U.S. president condemned "the ugly resurgence of Islamophobia in the wake of the devastating war in Gaza".

 A 2025 CAIR report says the 8,658 complaints about anti-Islam and anti-Arab incidents in 2024 — representing a 7.4 percent year-over-year increase — was the highest number since the group began collecting data in 1996.

+Mosque vandalism also reached a 10-year high in 2026, with over 50 documented cases of mosques being vandalized, burned, or defaced.
+Mosques in most cities of the US work under the same legal framework as churches and pose no tax burden on the local population.